 Intermediate.
-Changes associated with a less favorable prognosis include normal chromosomes (no changes detected) and a translocation between chromosomes 9 and 11 [t(9;11)].
-Many other subtypes are considered part of this grouping, particularly those with one or more specific molecular changes.
+Changes associated with a less favorable prognosis include normal chromosomes, where no changes are found and a translocation between chromosomes 9 and 11 [t(9;11)].
+Many other subtypes are considered part of this group, particularly those with 1 or more specific molecular changes.
 Sometimes, extra copies of chromosome 8 or trisomy 8 may be classified as intermediate risk over unfavorable (see below).

-In general, the favorable changes occur more commonly in younger patients, while the unfavorable changes are more common in patients older than 60.
+In general, the favorable changes occur more commonly in younger patients, while the unfavorable changes are more common in people older than 60.
 How well treatment works still varies widely in each of these groups.
-Treatment is successful in the long term for 50% to 60% of patients with AML that is classified as favorable and for less than 10% of patients with AML that is classified as unfavorable.
+Treatment is successful in the long term for 50% to 60% of patients younger than 60 with AML that is classified as favorable and for less than 10% of patients younger than 60 with AML that is classified as unfavorable.
 Prognosis in patients older than 60 years of age is significantly worse.
-How well treatment works also depends on other factors, including the patient's age and the number of white blood cells.
+How well treatment works also depends on other factors, including the number of white blood cells.
 It is not possible to predict exactly the likelihood of successful treatment for a person with AML.